JelleAdan/QueueingSimulation/README.md

 # QueueingSimulation
-A simulation framework for simple queueing systems
+A simulation framework for simple queueing systems.